To: John Tuckett, CEO Marine Management Organisation

 The sands provide shelter to ships in bad weather (in an anchorage known as The Downs) and to the Kent coastline by absorbing the waves' energy as they pound in from the North Sea.
 At low tide a large proportion of the sands are exposed and waves can be seen crashing onto them from the shore.

 The coastline between Dover and Deal is susceptible to erosion and beach recharging works are a semi permanent feature of life there.
 Coastal flooding along the East Kent coast is a continual problem and one which would be exacerbated by dredging the Goodwin Sands due to lowering the level and changing the topography (shape) of the sea bed.
 The sandbanks absorb the energy from the huge rolling waves coming in from the North Sea which would otherwise be crashing straight onto the Kent coast with destructive results.

-Please help save the Goodwin Sands and their neighbouring environment from the destruction of dredging by signing this petition today and also by writing to the Marine Management Organisation with your concerns.
+Please help save the Goodwin Sands and their neighbouring environment from the destruction of dredging by signing and sharing this petition today.

 How it will be delivered

 We will either email the signatures or deliver them in person.